NVIDIA/aistore/docs/http_api.md

 * [Cloud Provider](./providers.md) - an abstraction, and simultaneously an API-supported option, that allows to delineate between "remote" and "local" buckets with respect to a given AIS cluster.

-> Cloud provider (aka "bucket provider") is realized as an optional parameter across all AIStore APIs that handle access to user data and bucket configuration.
+> Cloud provider is realized as an optional parameter across all AIStore APIs that handle access to user data and bucket configuration.
 The list (of those APIs) includes GET, PUT, DELETE and [Range/List](batch.md) operations.
-Supported providers, on the other hand, are enumerated and documented: `ais` - for AIS buckets, `aws`, `gcp` or `azure` - for S3, Google Cloud buckets or Microsoft Azure, respectively.

-In all those cases users can add an optional `?provider=ais` or `?provider=aws` or `?provider=gcp` query to the GET (PUT, DELETE, List/Range) request.
+For supported Cloud providers, please refer to the [Cloud Providers](./providers.md) and/or [Buckets: introduction and detailed overview](bucket.md) documents.

 Curl example: `curl -L -X GET 'http://G/v1/objects/myS3bucket/myobject?provider=ais'`

-For more information, CLI examples, and the most recent updates, please see:
+For even more information, CLI examples, and the most recent updates, please see:
 - [Cloud Providers](./providers.md)
 - [CLI: operations on buckets](/cmd/cli/resources/bucket.md)
 - [CLI: operations on objects](/cmd/cli/resources/object.md)